xueyiju/chocopy-wasm-compiler-B/design/frontEnd-design.md

 ## 3. Make adjustment of proportion of two mode on Web page

 The compiler sides will need more space.
+We will also try to adjust the layout and elements to make it more beautiful.
+Refer to the design method of VS Code and Jupyter Notebook.

 ## 4. The size of input box of interation mode remains the same